aws-samples/serverless-patterns/cdk-s3-sqs-lambda-dynamodb/README.md

     ```
     Verify the lambda function cloudwatch logs for successfull processing of csv file

-    Verify the dynamodb table that the revord was inserted
+    Verify the dynamodb table that the record was inserted

     ```